- 6 Bedrooms

-- Be sure to walk through the rental home one final time and look for damage.
-If at all possible, do this walk-out assessment with the property owner present.
-If the property manager is not available, make certain you take photos of the property to record its condition.
+- Make a point to walk through the rental one last time and check for property damage.
+If you can, do this walk-out assessment with the property owner present.
+If the property manager is not available, be sure to take photos of the property to record its condition.

 - How would you rate your experience?
 Many rental home management companies and rental search sites permit travellers to give comments.
 If your rental home and/or property manager was top-notch, they will likely appreciate your recommendations.
 If anything went wrong, we recommend being understanding but sincere with regards to your rental experience.
 The best property owners and managers will work hard to fix the issue.

 Hold a debrief with your traveling companions.
 How did they like the rental?
 Maybe everything turned out to be exceptional and you're happy to reserve the same rental home for next season.
 Otherwise, you've gained useful rental search experience that can help with the next search.